alex2276564/TelegramNotifier/README.md

 ## ⚠️ Notes

 - Using the `{country}` placeholder in the message templates might slightly slow down your store due to the external API call required to retrieve the country information.

+- Admin login notifications are currently not supported in PrestaShop 9.x due to changes in the authentication system.
+This feature works only in PrestaShop 1.7 and 8.x versions.
+Support is planned for future updates.

 ## 🔐 Security Note